Operadic categories as a natural environment for Koszul duality: Markl operads

-The aim of this section is to introduce Markl's operads and their algebras in the context of operadic categories, and formulate assumptions under which these notions agree with the standard ones introduced in~\cite{duodel}.
-As in Section~\ref{letam_205}, $\ttO$ will be a factorizable operadic category such that all \qb{s} are invertible, and the blow up and unique fiber axioms are fulfilled, i.e.
+The aim of this section is to introduce Markl operads and their algebras in the context of operadic categories, and formulate assumptions under which these notions agree with the standard ones introduced in~\cite{duodel}. \begin{assu} We assume that $\ttO$ is a strictly graded factorizable operadic category in which all \qb{s} are invertible, the blow-up axiom and unique fiber condition are fulfilled, and a morphism $f$ is an isomorphism if and only if $e(f) = 0$; recall that by Lemma~\ref{Podivam_se_do_Paramaty?} this happens if and only if all fibers of $f$ are local terminal.
+In brief, we~require

-We also assume that $\ttO$ is graded, with the property that a morphism $f$ is an isomorphisms if and only if $e(f) = 0$.\footnote{Recall that by Lemma~\ref{Podivam_se_do_Paramaty?}, $f$ is an isomorphisms if and only if all its fibers are terminal.} In other words, we conclude that $\ttO$ satisfies all the properties listed in the leftmost column of Table~\ref{analogies} except \Rig.
-Denoting by $\Iso$ the subcategory of $\ttO$ consisting of all isomorphisms we therefore have